ultravioletrs/cube-docs/docs/getting-started.md

 # Getting Started

 Before logging in or interacting with Cube AI, you need to make sure that Cube AI has been deployed and is running.
 Deployment can be done by the instance administrator or by you if you have the necessary access permissions.

-### Steps to Connect
+Therefore, to Connect:

 1. Ensure that Cube AI is deployed and running on your instance.
 2. Connect to the deployed Cube AI instance on port `6193` using your login credentials (username and password).